umudikk/fookie/README.md

 # Fookie JS
 ### FookieJS creates an API using JSON schema in seconds.
+### While developing software, I realized that we always do the same work in controllers and routes, and I decided to automate this layer.
+Fookie JS automatically does whatever is required in an api.
+You developers only focus on feature development.
 #### Featues
- - Write clean and less code. (%70-%80 less code.I'm not kidding.)
+ - Write clean and less code. (%70-%90 less code.I'm not kidding.)
  - Low test cost.
  - Default health check and metrics.
  - Store for your global variables.